raphaelreis/EE559-DeepLearning-MiniProjects/README.md

 		* Attributes : Four dictionaries containing by default the name of the network, the learning rate to use and the parameters to initialize it which were tuned.
 		* Functions: Three function to perform grid search on the parameters of Net2c,LeNet_sharing and Lenet_sharing_aux
 ### Utils
+This folder contain all the functions used to train,tune and evaluate a model as well as the data management class.

+* dlc_prologue.py : A file provided by the lecturer used to generate the data as explained above.
+* loader.py :
+	* load : a function which calls and return the data
+	* Class PairSetMNIST : Generate the data calling load and store it in the classes' attributes
+		* Class Test_set : recover the test data from PairSetMNIST and store it in the classes' attributes
+		* Class Training_set : recover the test data from PairSetMNIST and store it in the classes' attributes.
+Generate a training and validation set by randomly splitting the indices of the training in training(0.89 and validation (0.2).
+			* Class Training_set_split : the final training set 80% recovered from Training_set which can be augmented by rotation and translation of the digits as well as swapping the two channels
+			* Class Validation_set : the final training set 20% recovered from Training_set
+* plot.py :
+	* learning_curve : plot the training and validation losses and accuracy of a single training
+	* boxplot : Boxplot of the training, validation and test accuracies at the end of the training by repeating the procedure for multiple seed
+* metrics.py :
+	* accuracy : compute the accuracy given a vector of prediction and target
+	* compute_nb_errors : compute the number of errors given a vector of prediction and target
+	* compute_metrics : function to calculate the prediction accuracy and  the loss of a model on a data
+* training.py :
+	*train_model : train  an initialized neural network model and record train/validation history
+* Evaluate.py :
+	* validate_model : Train a neural network model given its dictionnary to initialize it and a seed for initialization.
+Record the training and validation accuracies and compute the test accuracy.
+	* evaluate_model : Repeat a ten times training/validation procedure on given seeds to initialize the model and the data.
+Record the training and validation accuracies and compute the test accuracy at each seed, then compute statistics (mean and standard deviation).

 ### Performances